 Over-arching these constitutional requirements is the obligation on all charity trustees to protect the assets of the charity, so it is essential that there are adequate internal financial controls.
-We should adhere to guidance provided by the Charity Commissioners and ACRE, such as Information sheet VHIS-41 (see below), by:
+We should adhere to guidance provided by the Charity Commissioners and village hall specific guidance, such as ACRE Information sheet VHIS-41 (third party link here), by:

-- keeping proper records, with annual accounts being prepared - arranging for the accounts to be subjected to external scrutiny - formally approving the annual report at the AGM, and reporting to the Commission.
+- keeping proper records, with annual accounts being prepared - reviewing these financial controls during every financial year/reporting period - arranging for the accounts to be subjected to external scrutiny - formally approving the annual report at the AGM, and reporting to the Commission.